The Conflict at a Glance

 Parties to the Conflict

-1. Government of the Philippines: The government is led by President Benigno “Noynoy” Aquino III, who was elected in a landslide victory in May 2010.
+1. Government of the Philippines: The government is led by President Benigno “Noynoy” Aquino III, who was elected in a landslide victory in May 2010 for the standard six year term.
 Immediately after taking power, Aquino vowed to continue peace talks with the Moro Islamic Liberation Front (MILF), launched under former president Gloria Arroyo.
 Arroyo was elected to Congress in the 2010 elections.
 The Armed Forces of the Philippines (AFP), comprises approximately 120,000 combatants.

-1. The United States of America: Since 2002, the United States has had a significant military presence in the Philippines, training Philippine troops in counterterror operations.
+2. The United States: Since 2002, the United States has had a significant military presence in the Philippines, training Philippine troops in counterterror operations.
 There are indications that this may lead to the direct involvement of U.S. forces in the conflict, although under the Philippine Constitution, the United States is permitted only to arm and train members of the Philippine Armed Forces.

 a.
 The Ilaga, a Christian militia group, is said to have resurfaced after 20 years of inactivity.
 They are being tolerated/supported by the military in regions of Mindanao as civilians attempt to protect themselves from MILF forces.